Clicketyclick/testMore-Dos-Batch/README.md

 CALL testMore :done_testing
 ```

+- Plan to run 2 tests
 - First test has an Errorlevel of 0 (= OK)
 - Second test has an Errorlevel of 1 (= Error), but this is expected and valid.
 The harness ensures that the result is OK since the "Failure" is valid
+- Get the result

 Please see unitTest.testMore.cmd for a more extended example